Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - Los Angeles and its opponents have combined to score more than 51.5 points in four of 12 games this season.

-- The two teams combine to score 56.6 points per game, 5.1 more than the over/under in this contest.
+- The two teams combine to score 56.6 points per game, 5.1 more than the total in this contest.

-- These two squads combine to surrender 41.2 points per game, 10.3 fewer than this contest's over/under.
+- The 41.2 combined points per game that these two squads have allowed this season are 10.3 fewer than the 51.5 over/under in this contest.

-- The Cardinals and their opponents score an average of 48.2 points per game, 3.3 fewer than Monday's total.

 Cardinals stats and trends

-- This season, the Cardinals have an against the spread record of 4-3 in their seven games as a favorite of 2.5 points or more.
+- The Cardinals have an ATS record of 4-3 in their seven games when favored by 2.5 points or more so far this season.

-- Arizona's games this year have hit the over six times in 12 opportunities (50%).
+- Arizona's games this year have gone over the total in six out of 12 opportunities (50%).

-- When Arizona records more than 22.5 points, it is 8-1 against the spread and 9-0 overall.
+- Arizona is 8-1 against the spread and 9-0 overall in games when it records more than 22.5 points.

-- Arizona is 7-1 against the spread and 8-0 overall when the team piles up over 338.8 yards.
+- When Arizona totals more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.

 - This year, the Cardinals have 11 turnovers, six fewer than the Rams have takeaways (17).